 This is Important

-We are delighted to have Partnered Jurassic Coast Trust to deliver The Official Jurassic Coast Running Festival.
+We’re delighted to have partnered with the Jurassic Coast Trust to deliver the Official Jurassic Coast Running Festival.

-- Charged Mobile phone with race HQ number stored to call in if you have any difficulties.
+- Charged mobile phone with the race HQ number stored to call us if you have any difficulties

-Other advisable items that may become essential depending on weather forecast.
+Other advisable items that may become essential depending on the weather forecast:

-Due to the dangers on the coastline we will be strictly enforcing our cut off times for each distance.
-These races are tough and a hard Marathon and Ultra so we suggest you do some training off road and on hilly courses if you can.
+Due to the dangers on the coastline, we will be strictly enforcing our cut-off times for every distance.
+These races are tough, and it’s an especially hard marathon and ultramarathon, so we suggest you do some training off-road and on hilly courses.

-This won’t be an easy race there will be hills, sand gravel and sections where it’s really windy and being the coast it could hammer down with rain.
-To be fair its not SAS selection but we want you to finish so our sweepers will be running to 7 hour 30 minute pace for marathon & 8 hours for the Ultra.
+This won’t be an easy race!
+There will be hills, sand, gravel and sections where it’s really windy; being the coast it could hammer down with rain too.
+To be fair, it’s not SAS selection, but we want you to finish so our sweepers will be running to 7 hour 30 minute pace for the marathon and 8 hours for the ultramarathon.

-If you fail to achieve this then you will be removed from the race for safety reasons.
+If you fail to achieve these cut-offs, then you will be removed from the race for safety reasons.

 Water Stations / Aid Stations

-Saturday water stations will be evenly placed approx, every 5 miles apart.
-These stations will have plenty of water at Osmington Mills for Ultra runners then Weymouth, Landing Stage, Abbotbury and Cogden Beach.
+On Saturday, water stations will be evenly placed, approximately 5 miles apart.
+These stations will have plenty of water at Ringstead and Osmington Mills for ultra runners, then for both distances at Weymouth, Landing Stage, Abbotsbury and Cogden Beach.

-Saturday aid stations will have the usual goodies at goodies at Wyke Regis, Langton Herring and West Bexington where the Lovestation™ will be.
-The WSR Lovestation™ will be run by carefully selected mad people to give the boost you need.
-This year’s Lovestation™ will be sponsored by Piddle Brewery so expect beer onsite.
+Saturday aid stations will have the usual goodies at Wyke Regis, Langton Herring and West Bexington, where the Lovestation™ will be.
+The White Star Running Lovestation™ will be run by carefully selected mad people to give the boost you need.

-Now these aid stations are designed for you to get some cake, a sports drink, a gel, jelly babies, there will be cider and a few savoury bits.
+These aid stations are designed for you to get some cake, a sports drink, a gel, jelly babies and so on.
+There will be cider and a few savoury bits too.

 Toilets are provided at the start and finish locations of all races.
 There will also be toilets on the race route.
-So no weeing in a hedge……toilets are at Weymouth Esplanade, Abbotsbury Beach and West Bexington for Saturday’s routes.
+So no weeing in a hedge please!
+Toilets are at Weymouth Esplanade, Abbotsbury Beach and West Bexington for Saturday’s routes.
 Sunday runners have toilets at West Bay and Seatown.

-Saturday’s race numbers will be sent out in advance in the post so please make sure your address details are up to date.
-Sunday’s race numbers will be collected from race admin over the weekend.
+All race numbers will be sent out in advance in the post, so please make sure your address details are up to date on your entry.

-On the back of your number is an area to fill out with your details please fill this in, write an ICE number.
-In Case of Emergency.
+On the back of your number is an area to fill out with your details.
+Please fill this in and write an ICE (In Case of Emergency) number.
 This will help us and you.
-If you are kidnapped by locals or pass out at the sheer joy of the race we need to get you help as quickly as possible.
+If you’re kidnapped by locals or pass out from the sheer joy of the race, we need to get you help as quickly as possible.

-We recommend that you carry a fully charged mobile phone for emergency use with race HQ emergency number stored.
+We recommend that you carry a fully charged mobile phone for emergency use, with the race HQ emergency number stored.

-If you do drop out please, please return your number to admin.
-We then know that you are safe and we do not have to send out search parties.
+If you do drop out please, please let the aid station marshal know your race number so HQ can be advised.
+We then know that you are safe and we don’t have to send out search parties.

 How to wear your race number

-It’s important to wear your bib to let race officials know your part of the race.
-The number has your timing chip built into it so make sure your number is clearly visible, not reduced in size or folded and facing forward.
+It’s important to wear your bib to let race officials know you’re part of the race.
+The number has your timing chip built into it, so make sure your number is clearly visible, not reduced in size or folded and facing forward.

-If you have it under layers make sure it’s not bent or covered with clothing or a running belt when you come across the finish line otherwise mats may not pick it up and record your time.
+If you have it under layers, make sure it’s not bent or covered with clothing or a running belt when you come across the finish line otherwise the timing mats may not pick it up and record your time.

 Deadlines for Transfers and Deferrals

-4th September at 5pm will be the deadline to defer from the race or transfer your place to another runner.
+4th September at 5pm is be the deadline to defer from the race or transfer your place to another runner.

-After this time numbers will all be prepared for the races.
+After this time, race numbers will be prepared for the races.

-All runner will receive a goody bag and quality uniquely minted race medal.
+All runners will receive a goody bag and quality uniquely minted race medal.
 You get this if you complete the race.

 No finish no medal, no goody bag, no regrets, no tears, goodbye.

-We have post race massage onsite for both races there is a small fee but after running those miles you will probably need it.
+We have post-race massage on-site for the Saturday races; there is a small fee but after running those miles you will probably need it.

-If your luckily enough to be in the top 3 for your gender in any of the races then you’ll receive a special prize.
+If you’re luckily enough to be in the top 3 for your gender in any of the races, then you’ll receive a special prize.

-Race photos are expensive, so we have our own photographers and make photos available to you, free, on our own race Facebook page, there will be a selection of the best photos on Facebook and Instagram.
+Race photos are expensive, so we have our own photographers and make photos available to you, free, on our photo site.

 Just a few of the sights you might see along the route.